techmaharaj/scalekit-guide/docs/integrations/auth0.md

 ### 4. Onboarding Single Sign-on customers in Scalekit
 To onboard new enterprise customers using Single Sign-on login, you need to:
 1. Create an Organization in Scalekit
-2. Generate Admin Portal link to help your customers configure SSO settings on their own
+2. Generate Admin Portal link to allow your customers configure SSO settings
 3. Configure Home Real Discovery settings in the Scalekit dashboard

 You can read more about managing Organizations [here](/docs/manage-scalekit/organization.md)